KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/requirements/0003-audit-trail.md

 Endpoints SHALL track changes to *Host* entity - including at least the following fields: `full_name`, `email`, `phone_number`, `status`.

-Endpoints MAY track changes to other fields of abovementioned entities.
+Endpoints MAY track changes to other fields of aforementioned entities.

 #### API